PasswordInput#

 • name: Alias for label

-password_input = pmui.PasswordInput(name='Password', placeholder='Enter your password here...')
+password_input = pmui.PasswordInput(label='Password', placeholder='Enter your password here...')

 password_input